gvwilson/thirdbit/src/fiction/iffy/index.md

 They followed the herd toward the foothills of the massif.
-The animals snorted and farted and grumbled around them, strong white teeth nipping the summer growth.
+The animals snorted and farted and grumbled around them, strong white teeth nipping the last of the summer growth.
 Iffy didn't see any bots on their backs.
 In return,
 the musk ox barely seemed to notice them,